 (b) within any longer period approved, in writing and on a case-by-case basis, by the Director.

-(4) A network operator that fails to comply with subregulation (1), (2) or (3) commits an offence.
+[(4) deleted]

-(5) In proceedings for an offence against subregulation (1) it is a defence for the accused to show that the Director had given prior written approval to a network operator or a class of network operator to supply electricity to certain types of alterations or expansions to consumers’ installations without prior inspection.
+(5) In proceedings for an offence involving a contravention of subregulation (1) it is a defence for the accused to show that the Director had given prior written approval to a network operator or a class of network operator to supply electricity to certain types of alterations or expansions to consumers’ installations without prior inspection.

 [Regulation 254 inserted in Gazette 31 Oct 2006 p.
-4599-600.]
+4599-600 amended in Gazette 27 Oct 2009 p.
+4212.]

 [255.
 Deleted in Gazette 31 Oct 2006 p.
 4600.]